 Enterprise Architecture Maturity Models are often based on the Capability Maturity Model Integration (CMMI) framework [1].
 CMMI is originally a standardized model for assessing and improving the processes used in software development and other engineering disciplines.
 Today, the model is also regularly used to indicate the maturity of an Enterprise Architecture.

 Of course, there are several ways to build a maturity model.
 For example, a good model to use and apply is shown in the figure below.
-A more detailed elaboration of this model can be found in Appendix B – Example Maturity Model of my book Getting Started with Enterprise Architecture.
+A more detailed elaboration of this model can be found in Appendix B – Example Maturity Model of my book Getting Started with Enterprise Architecture or on the media page.

 Applying the method